-How to increase C drive space in Windows Server 2012?
+How to increase C drive space in Windows Server 2012 r2?

-After running the computers including the servers for a period of time, C drive runs out of space, because Windows updates, applications, caches and many other files went into C drive continuously, but you cannot waste hours or a whole day to start from scratch keeping the server offline.
-Nowadays, it is possible to increase C drive space by taking unused space from other disk drive directly, so today I want to share experience about how to increase C drive size in Windows Server 2012 (R2) without losing data.
+After running the servers for a period of time, C drive runs out of space, because Windows updates, applications, caches and many other files are saving into C drive continuously.
+You cannot waste hours or a whole day to start from scratch keeping the server offline.
+Many people ask whether it is possible to increase C drive space by taking unused space from other volume without formatting or reinstalling Windows and programs.
+The answer is yes and here I’ll show you how to increase C drive free space in Windows Server 2012 (R2) without losing data.

-Increase C drive space under Server 2012 Disk Management
+How to increase C drive space in Server 2012 with Disk Management

 Extend Volume Wizard will be launched, click Next to continue.

-In a short time, C drive size increased by using the space of data drive E.
+In a short time, C drive size is increased by adding the space of data drive E.